-With Lucellino Ingo Maurer converts the bulb in a flying character.
-As usual by Ingo Maurer, the bulb stands in the centre of the design that floats through the room like a flying angel.
+With Lucellino, Ingo Maurer turns the light bulb into a flying creature.
+As is so often the case with Ingo Maurer, the bulb stands in the centre of the design, letting it float through the room like a glowing angel.

 Lucellino combines the classic bulb with wings and a construction that lets it fly and gives it dynamic.
-The Lucellino wire framework is bendable so that the lamp can be adjusted individually.
-The design of the unusual table lamp from Ingo Maurer dates from the year 1992.
-The name “Lucellino” is a pun and refers to the table lamp’s design: Luce means light in Italian, and uccellino means little bird.
+The Lucellino wire framework is bendable so that the lamp can be adjusted freely.
+The design of the unusual table lamp by Ingo Maurer dates back to the year 1992.
+The name Lucellino is a pun and refers to the table lamp’s design: Luce means light in Italian, and uccellino means little bird.

-The Lucellino table lamp consists of glass, brass and synthetic.
-The wings consist of handmade goose feathers.
+The Lucellino table lamp consists of glass, brass and plastic.
+The wings are handmade from goose feathers.
 The Lucellino delivery package includes two bulbs.
-The table lamp is not suitable for high air-humidity rooms.
-To enable Lucellino the manufacturer Ingo Maurer suggests a halogen illuminant of max.
+The table lamp is not suitable for rooms with high humidity.
+Manufacturer Ingo Maurer recommends a halogen illuminant of max.
 230 volt and max.
-35 watt.
+35 watt for operating Lucellino.